jrazec/jrazec/README.md

 ## 🎯 Interests
 I enjoy watching videos on a variety of topics, especially data science and analysis🎥.
 I also have a curious mind that loves delving into theories - be it related to tech or any other field. 📚
 Yes, I do tend to procrastinate sometimes (I mean... who doesn't?), but yeahh, I'm working onnit! 😅

+## 👯 Collaborations
+I’m always excited to collaborate on projects, especially those related to Web Development, Machine Learning, and Data Analysis/Science!
+Please keep in mind that I only have the fundamental foundation in these areas, I consider myself a lifelong learner.
+I’m always eager to learn more and improve my skills.
+So, let’s learn and grow together! 🚀

 ## 📫 How to reach me
 Discord: